Skip to main content

 • No upfront payment is needed as an export database from Amazon RDS charges only for the resources consumed by the user and it also offers a few Aurora serverless pricing models like ‘Reserved instances’, and ‘On-Demand’.

-• It provides high security to access their database and their related services.
+• It provides high security for accessing their database and related services.

-• This relational database service engine manages automatic backup timings, and backs up the transaction log up to five minutes.
+• This relational database service engine manages automatic backup timings and backs up the transaction log for up to five minutes.

-• Users are allowed to capture snapshots daily of their database instances stored in Amazon S3.
+• Users can capture snapshots of their database instances stored in Amazon S3 daily.

 • AWS RDS vs Aurora service engine automatically acquires all the patches for the database software.